 Dublin was not supposed to be Coil’s final performance.
 According to Phil Barrington in his book The Golden Age of Bloodsports, “On November 10th Coil officially announced two live festival appearances for December.
 On the weekend of 3rd-5th December, they were to appear at ATPs’ ‘The Nightmare Before Christmas,’ once again performing at Camber Sands Holiday Resort.
 They were then planned to head straight over to Bilbao, Spain for a performance at the MEM Festival on December 6th.
 Both of these events would obviously be cancelled soon enough.
 Intriguingly, on the 12th November (the day before Jhonn’s death), Coil officially announced that the ‘Seed Records 4th Birthday’ event at Aldwych Disused Tube Station, that Coil was scheduled to play that evening, had been cancelled.
 According to Sleazy’s post to the Coil mailing list, ‘apparently someone high up in London Underground saw the word “rave” on some internet site and panicked.’
 Coil had originally planned to present a ‘short and low-key set’ on that Friday night.”

-Returning to Weston Super-Mare, Peter recalls John succumbing once again to alcoholic “oblivion,” only emerging from his bedroom a few times.
-In late October/November, he contributed vocals to Thighpaulsanda’s solo track “Christ’s Teeth” and recorded numerous takes for Danny Hyde’s “FJ Nettlefold,” then at one point he acted as a tough director to François Testory, who visited the studio to record the studio vocals for their cover of the Are You Being Served? theme song, “Going Up.”
+Before the Dublin show, he acted as a tough producer to François Testory, who visited the studio to record vocals for their cover of the Are You Being Served? theme song, “Going Up.”
 Perhaps a strange choice for a cover, but Peter explains: “I don’t know why Geff suggested we try it, nor can I remember how we came to be in touch with amazing counter-tenor Francois, who I only ever met twice (I think) – once when he came to the house in Weston to record the ‘official’ vocal – I remember Geff sobered up sufficiently for the morning to act as quite a tough producer, demanding many retakes and alterations of nuance from Francois’ performance before retreating to his room (and the bottle) afterwards, and the second time in Dublin to feature in Coil’s Last Five Minutes.”
-For the latter session, Peter remarked how John seemed “nonplussed” by what he heard from Testory before retreating once again.
+For the studio session, Peter later remarked how John seemed “nonplussed” by what he heard from Testory.
 For his part, Testory recalls: “I was a very good friend of Ian Johnstone, a very talented artist, the one who made the cover for Apes of Naples.
 Ian was involved with John Balance…I can’t remember how it all went but the recording of the singing didn’t take long.
 I went to Weston-Supermare – stayed there 2, 3 days.
 There might have been some preparation the day before, but the actual recording didn’t last more than a couple of hours…One great pity for me is that John ended up proposing [to] me the work on a few tracks, like a mini-CD.
 Never happened.”

 On the surface, John’s final days were largely uneventful.
-Between taking care of him, Marilyn did other housekeeping duties and Peter relaxed, occasionally answering an email regarding affairs with Throbbing Gristle, with Ian largely being absent.
+Between taking care of him, Marilyn did other housekeeping duties and Peter relaxed, occasionally answering an email regarding affairs with Throbbing Gristle.
+Ian was largely absent.
 Nevertheless, Peter questioned whether the weeks leading up to his final day on Earth would have had some subconscious sense of finality for John.
-He had never expressed wanting to kill himself with any degree of seriousness and Coil had written dozens of songs about death over the years, so beyond the obvious medical problems alcoholism posed to him and which they’d already contended with, such as a fatty liver, the extended Coil family had no tangible reason to suspect anything was about to happen, yet for years they had all feared and warned John of his likely ensuing death if he didn’t get clean.
-The best times any of them had with him were when he was sober – Thighpaulsandra remembers how fun it was when John visited his cottage in Wales, far away from any liquor stores, to record music and hang out.
+By all accounts, he had never expressed wanting to kill himself with any degree of seriousness, self-harm episodes notwithstanding, and Coil had written dozens of songs about death over the years, so beyond the obvious medical problems alcoholism posed to him and which they’d already contended with, such as a fatty liver, the extended Coil family had no reason to suspect anything was about to happen, yet for years, they had all feared and warned John of his probable ensuing death if he didn’t get clean.
+The best times any of them had with him were when he was sober – Thighpaulsandra fondly remembers how fun it was when John visited his cottage in Wales, far away from any liquor stores, to record music and hang out.
 Unfortunately, even after multiple expensive attempts at rehab, implants to discourage him from drinking, and interventions, John never could fully cure himself of his addiction.
 In her book Art Sex Music, Cosey Fanni Tutti recounts how shortly before John’s death, Peter expressed to her and Chris Carter his guilt over John’s self-destruction, blaming himself for the creative demise of his closest collaborator and lover.

-Yet one other perilous aspect of John’s situation stared them all in the face for years, seemingly hiding in public.
+One other perilous aspect to John’s situation stared them all in the face for years.
 A converted boys’ school, the Coil “house” was really a massive mansion with over thirty rooms.
-It contained not only an elevator for ease of access, but a 15-foot tall spiral staircase up to the second floor.
-While John had fallen down the stairs on multiple occasions over the years, the worst example being when he couldn’t get up for several days, almost starving their dogs Pan and Moon in the process, no one seemed to give much attention to the shortness of the banister, which according to Gavin W. Semple was hardly even waist-level.
-It was this banister which ultimately caused the great catastrophe.
+It contained not only an elevator for ease of access, but a 15-foot tall spiral staircase leading up to the second floor.
+While John had fallen down the stairs on multiple occasions over the years, the worst example being when he couldn’t get up for several days, almost starving their dogs Pan and Moon in the process, no one seemed to give much attention to the shortness of the banister, which according to Gavin W. Semple was hardly even adult waist-level.
+It was this banister which caused the great catastrophe.